jicking/jicking/README.md

 👨🏽‍💻 A Full-stack .NET developer from 🇵🇭 with more than 8 years of hands-on experience in crafting robust web applications and services.

-🎯 I ❤️ working on app modernization, cloud migration, and establishing CI/CD processes.
+❤️ I enjoy working on app modernization, cloud migration, and establishing CI/CD processes.

-✨ My guiding principles?
-Simplicity and maintainability.
+✨ I prefer Simplicity.
 I believe that the best code is not only functional but also easy to understand.

 💼 If you need a dedicated Full-stack .NET developer, let's connect!